sirasimon/DID2324_G2/README.md

 ## Project

 The final exam of the course of DID required a project that applied all the principles of _interaction design_ learnt during the term.
-This year the project was about the development of an interaction between a person and al smart-locker in every aspect, from the mobile app to the opening of a compartment in the locker.
+This year the project was about the development of an interaction between a person and a smart-locker in every aspect, from the mobile app to the opening of a compartment in the locker.
 Every group was free to think a scenario and design with every means provided by the course – but not just that ones – the interaction.

 ### Scenario